Maid-Type/Maid-Type/README.md

   <li>EatNSplit - Web App made with React used to calculate the bill value and how much money a person owes the user</li>
   <li>To-Do-List - Web App made with TypeScript that should serve as a personal To Do List</li>
   <li>Forkify - Web App made with Javascript that for reading recipes,bookmarking them,and uploading their own recipes</li>
+  <li>Imenik  - .NET Core web application that uses Entity Framework Core and MSSQL to manage a contact directory.</li>
 </ul>

 <hr>